-4.1.5 Front Setbacks:
+4.1.6 Front Setbacks:

-- Normally determined by the design of the car parking area, as it is strongly recommended that car parking should be located within the street setback area. - Other issues to take into account are the setbacks of buildings on adjoining developments, the external finishes, materials and the quality of the front façade and landscaping.
+- For commercial and industrial development this will normally be determined by the design of the car parking area as it is always strongly recommended that car parking should be located within the front boundary setback.
+Other issues to take into account are the setbacks of buildings on adjoining developments, the quality of the external finishes and material of the front façade. - For residential and mixed use development as per the R Codes.

-4.1.6 Side and Rear Setbacks:
+4.1.7 Side and Rear Setbacks:

-- As prescribed by the Building Code of Australia (generally relates to the type of construction and class of building).
-Issues of access to the side and rear will also need to be taken into account. - Buildings are to be set back at least three [3] metres from a secondary street frontage.
+- For commercial or industrial development as prescribed by the Building Code of Australia (generally relates to the type of construction and class of building).
+Issues of access to the side and rear will also need to be taken into account. - For residential or mixed use development as per the R Codes.

-4.1.7 Aesthetic Considerations:
+4.1.8 Aesthetic Considerations: